 - 1. Vice President for Academic Affairs

 - 2. Associate Vice President for Academic Affairs

-- 3. College Deans and Department Chairs
+- 3. Dean, Associate Deans, and Department Chairs

 - 4. University Librarian

 - 5. Director of eLearning

 - 6. Director of Institutional Research

 - 7. Director of Student Success and Retention

 - 8. Director of the Center for Excellence in Teaching and Learning

 - 9. Director of Academic Advising

+- 10. Director of the Kinkel Center

-- 10. Registrar
+- 11. Registrar

-- 11. Chief Information Officer
+- 12. Chief Information Officer

-1.6.3 Institutional Committees
+1.5.3 Institutional Committees

-1.6.3.1 FONTBONNE UNIVERSITY COMMITTEE ON INCLUSION
+1.5.3.1 FONTBONNE UNIVERSITY COMMITTEE ON DIVERSITY, EQUITY, AND INCLUSION

-The Fontbonne University Committee on Diversity and Inclusion is a committee that will make strategic recommendations to the president to protect our diversity, explore diversity issues and promote an inclusive campus environment - from classrooms, laboratories, libraries, practice fields to administrative office and performance venues.
+The Fontbonne University Committee on Diversity, Equity, and Inclusion is a committee that will make strategic recommendations to the president to protect our diversity, explore diversity issues and promote an inclusive campus environment - from classrooms, laboratories, libraries, practice fields to administrative office and performance venues.

-1.6.3.2 COMMITTEE ON MISSION AND HERITAGE
+1.5.3.2 COMMITTEE ON MISSION AND HERITAGE